ast-fortiss-tum/XMutant/Instruction_IMDB.md

-# Test Input Generator for MNIST - Detailed Installation Guide #
+# Test Input Generator for IMDB - Detailed Installation Guide #

 ## General Information ##
-This folder contains the application of the XMutant approach to the handwritten digit classification problem.
+This folder contains the application of the XMutant approach to the IMDB sentiment analysis problem.
 This tool is developed in Python.
 These instructions are for python 3.8.

 ## Dependencies ##